 Career and Salary Information

 According to O*Net OnLine, food safety specialists are counted along with food inspectors.
-The number of jobs for food safety specialists is expected to remain roughly constant from 2014-2024.
-O*Net OnLine also reported that the median wages for food safety specialists in 2015 were the same as the median wages for food inspectors - $43,380.
+The number of jobs for food safety specialists is expected to have and average growth from 2016-2026.
+O*Net OnLine also reported that the median wages for food safety specialists in 2018 were the same as the median wages for food inspectors - $44,140.

 While each of these positions can be found in separate industries and require different sets of tasks to be completed, the main focus is to ensure food safety regulations are adhered to.
-Job growth for these careers is projected to remain at an average or lower than average rate through 2024, but professionals may expect to earn anywhere from about $43,000 to nearly $66,000 per year.
+Job growth for these careers is projected to remain at an average or lower than average rate through 2026-2028, but professionals may expect to earn a median anywhere from about $44,000 to nearly $65,000 per year.